 Thank you to those who tried our Roast delivery service today.

 By popular demand Gary and his team are happy to announce that Sunday roast deliveries will continue. 😃😃

 Please call 01725 510374 to place your order and book your delivery time slot.

 PLEASE NOTE LAST PRE-ORDERS MUST BE RECEIVED BEFORE 9PM FRIDAYS

 We thank you all for your support so far for the delivery orders, to keep you updated we have decided to amend the delivery times:

 From Tuesday 31st March we will no longer be open for lunchtime orders, instead we will be open 5pm to 9pm Tuesday to Saturday.
-I will re-post an amended menu later today.
+For the non-Sunday menu click here

 Thank you to all our lovely customers who've placed orders with us.
 We'll continue to deliver FOC within a 10m radius (min order £20) and by mail order further afield.
 Thank you for your support.
 Stay home, stay safe, stay well.
 Cheers!